The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「今のところ大丈夫です。」

-It is also about adjusting the temperature of your words.
+It is also determined by whether you can adjust the temperature of your words.

 「すみませんが」